andrewstarritt/quaternion/README.md

    or number types which can be converted to float;

-b) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised), which generates a rotator Quaternion,  hhatcan then be used in conjuction with the rotate method;
+b) from an angle (radians) and a 3-tuple axis of rotation (which is automatically normalised), which generates a rotator Quaternion,  that can then be used in conjuction with the rotate method;

 c) from a single number parameter: int, float, complex or another Quaternion.